argodev/studies/ot_survey/OT_Class_07_Manuscript.md

 ### Contrasts to wise living

 One of the great things about Proverbs is that it doesn’t simply describe wisdom.
 It describes the opposite.
-And it does that first by describing the Fool.
+And it does that first by describing __the Fool__.
 What is a fool?
 Fundamentally, it is someone who despises correction and discipline (17:24).
 And this shows up in what he says.
 In 14:29 we read, “Whoever is slow to anger has great understanding, but he who has a hasty temper exalts folly.”
 A fool is quick to spout of whatever comes to his mind, without thought to the impact of his words.
-Do you say foolish things?
 Consider Proverbs 17:28, “Even a fool who keeps silent is considered wise; when he closes his lips, he is deemed intelligent.”
 While silence cannot change the heart, the ability to hold ones’ tongue is the first step towards wisdom.

 And Proverbs doesn’t simply describe the fool.
 It explains the consequences of being foolish.
 For one, the fool lacks judgment (chapter 7).
 But beyond that: his rejection of correction from the outside, and of discipline on the inside, will ultimately lead to death.
 5:23: “He dies for lack of discipline, and because of his great folly he is led astray.” _Essentially, fools are atheists.
-They have determined in their hearts to live as if there were no God[^8]._
+They have determined in their hearts to live as if there were no God_[^8].

 That’s our first contrast.
-But Proverbs has a second for us as well: the Sluggard.
+But Proverbs has a second for us as well: __the Sluggard__.
 The sluggard is easy to recognize: he consistently fails to take advantage of present opportunities.
 He lets them slip by, making excuses for himself along the way.
 Commentator Derek Kidner has written that the sluggard “does not commit himself to a refusal, but deceives himself by the smallness of his surrenders.
 So, by inches and minutes, his opportunity slips away.”
 Pretty insightful summary, don’t you think?
-I think many more of us may be sluggards than realize it.

-We live in a fast pace and opportunistic city, but does that mean that sluggards are absent?
-Or does that mean that only those who are at the bottom of the “power structure” are the sluggards?
-Isn’t it possible that even the powerful and busy are letting opportunities slip away?
-Ask yourself: Are you devoting yourself to one thing in order to avoid being disciplined in another?
-Are you _appearing_ busy and dedicated, so you can make excuses for a lazy attitude in another area?
-One mark of the sluggard is his distraction.
-He starts eating but can’t bother to finish.
-He begins a hundred projects and finishes none.
-He disappoints those around him.
-He prefers laziness to labor.
-He wants an easy life rather than one spent in doing good.
-And he is always making excuses.
-So, what kind of person are you?
-Do you look for the easy way out at work?
-Do you finish projects you begin?
-When you start your week or day do you tackle and then finish the difficult projects first or do you procrastinate?
-I am tempted far too often to be the sluggard, even while cloaking myself in the garments of busyness, which I hope others will perceive as diligence.
-The wise man sees life as opportunity to image our creative God through meaningful work.

-So that’s the contrast to wise living.
-But, thankfully, Proverbs also gives us the context for living wisely: relationships.
+So we have seen examples of the contrast to wise living.
+Thankfully, Proverbs also gives us context for living wisely: relationships.

 ### Context for wise living